Last Updated on

 Furthermore, make the standard behavioral changes that are known to promote healthier, high-quality sleep.
 Make a sleep schedule that will allow you to go to bed and wake up at the same time every day and make sure you follow it to the letter, even on weekends.
 You should be seeing positive effects over time.

 Everything points in one direction – having an ideal sleep latency and regular sleep-onset is at the core of your holistic health.
 Having high-quality sleep is essential to everything from healthy brain function to overall wellbeing.
+Missing sleep regularly can affect your cognitive performance and worsen all other aspects of your life.

 Since people experiencing inconsistent, insufficient and low-quality sleep are at risk of developing an array of problems ranging from depression and anxiety to having their own safety compromised, knowing what we now know about sleep latency and delayed sleep-onset makes us one step ahead to prevent and stay proactive about our sleeping hygiene.